 Jenni Connor and Pam Linke.
-(2012).
-Your child's First Year at school.
-Getting off to a good start.
+(2017).
+First year at school.
+Essential tips for parents and carers.

 Early Childhood Australia & Australian Curriculum, Assessment and Reporting Authority.
 (2011).
 Foundations for learning: Relationships between the Early Years Learning Framework and the Australian Curriculum.